-- Email– traffic to a domain via email services such as Gmail, Yahoo, iCloud or domains with corporate email addresses.
+- Email– traffic to a domain via email services such as Gmail, Yahoo, iCloud, or domains with corporate email addresses.

-- Display ads– traffic driven to a domain through a display or video ad supported by an advertising platform such as GDN or doubleclick.
+- Display ads– traffic driven to a domain through a display or video ad supported by an advertising platform such as GDN or DoubleClick.

 Below that, Traffic Journey allows you to identify the sources sending the most traffic to the analyzed domain, as well as the top 5 external domains that visitors most frequently go to after visiting the domain.

-Next, Traffic Distribution shows you the countries and business or geographical regions that have the most users visiting the domain.
+Next, Traffic Distribution shows you the countries and businesses or geographical regions that have the most users visiting the domain.
 Each country’s/region's ratio of mobile and desktop traffic will be listed beside its name.
 With the .Trends solution, you can view the full list in the Geo Distribution report and apply various filters.